gregwebs/blog.gregweber.info/posts/2011-06-08-high-performance-rb-part2.markdown

 ## Keep it asynchronous!

 Whatever data storage layer you use, try out an asynchronous/non-blocking driver.
-The next post will get into how you can really reap the rewards from non-blocking drivers.
+[The next post](/posts/2011-06-16-high-performance-rb-part3) shows how to reap the rewards from non-blocking drivers.